Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. We cont with team coding: We worked on the readme file, the tables, and formatting.
+2. We also started to make videos of our project to show functionality.
+We will use this to make small gifs on our Readme file.